 - Successful completion of 64 semester credits to begin junior year of major.
 Prerequisite GPA of 3.00 or higher, cumulative GPA of 3.00 or higher.
-Successful completion of co-requisite courses (see application criteria for details).
+Successful completion of required supporting courses (see application criteria for details).

 |NURS 2900||Introduction to Professional Nursing Practice 1||4|

 |NURS 2910||Nursing Care of Individuals and Families||4|

 |NURS 3292||Nursing Interventions II||4|

 |NURS 3810||Application of Theory in Nursing Practice II||4|

 |NURS 4200||Leadership in Professional Nursing Practice||8|